giovanni-gatti/DCGAN_CelebA/README.md

 # DCGAN_CelebA
-Repository to store the code for the Bachelor's thesis.
+Auxiliary repository to store the code for the Bachelor's thesis titled 'Generative Adversarial Networks: Architecture, Properties and Applications'.